 The peaceful development in cross-Straits relations has brought and will continue to bring new opportunities for compatriots in Taiwan.
 More

-A bilateral investment treaty between China and the EU will help in further opening-up trade between the two sides.
+A bilateral investment treaty between China and the EU will will be of help in further opening-up trade between the two sides.

 China will continue to widen its market access for European businesses and European-invested companies registered in China will be treated equally as their Chinese counterparts.
 More